Pest Profile: Spotted Lanternfly

 I’m talking, of course, about parasitic plants.
 These plants thrive on stealing nutrients from other plants, either weakening them or, quite possibly, killing them.

-Parasitic plants connect themselves to a host plant and siphon off the sugars that plant produces and the nutrients it pulls from the soil.
-These plants often bend the definition we have in our heads of plants, since they don’t have to behave like other plants that make their own food.
+Parasitic plants connect themselves to a host plant and siphon off the sugars that plant produces and the nutrients it pulls from the soil.… Continue reading this article “When Plants Attack! (each other)”

 You think YOU had a bad day…!?!